jigarius/drupal-custom-email-example/README.md

 # Drupal Email Example

 Example for sending emails using Symfony Mailer module in Drupal.
+This repository is related to the article [Sending Emails with Drupal Symfony Mailer](https://jigarius.com/blog/drupal-symfony-mailer) on [Jigarius.com](https://jigarius.com/).

 ## Installation